-In t hese circumstances: Test the joining entity's business at these points: 1 The loss was made by the joining entity for an income year starting after 30 June 1999 just before the end of the income year in which the loss was made ■ the income year in which the joining entity first fails the ownership or control tests if that income year started before the trial year, and ■ the trial year.
-2 The loss was made by the joining entity for an income year starting before 1 July 1999 ■ just before the ownership or control tests were first failed or, where it is not practicable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of ITAA 1997, and ■ the trial year.
+In these circumstances: Test the joining entity's business at these points: The joining entity made the loss for an income year starting after 30 June 1999 just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
+2. The joining entity made the loss for an income year starting before1 July 1999 just before the ownership or control tests were first failed or, where the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and the trial year.